cagdasulas/ASL_CNN/README.md

 The synthetic ASL data can be downloaded as .mat file from here: https://www.dropbox.com/s/vlmj8ty9oq5naak/synthetic_net_data.mat?dl=0.

-Put the synthetic data inside the Git directory after downloading it.
+Put the synthetic data inside the project folder after downloading it.

 Some common ASL related variables are stored in 'synthetic_common_vars.mat' and already availble in the repository.